MindShot: A Few-Shot Brain Decoding Framework via Transferring Cross-Subject Prior and Distilling Frequency Domain Knowledge: Related work

 \subsection{Diffusion probabilistic models}

-DMs showed unlimited potential in multiple applications \cite{dhariwal2021diffusion, gal2022image, ruiz2023dreambooth, brooks2023instructpix2pix, blattmann2023stable, yang2023diffusion, wang2024patch}, related to multimodal and generative artificial intelligence.
-DMs leveraged prior knowledge from large-scale image-text pairs \cite{schuhmann2022laion} and demonstrated remarkable ability in synthesizing high-quality images characterized by high semantic fidelity and resolution.
-To reduce the computational cost, Rombach \textit{et al.} \cite{rombach2022high} employed a variational auto-encoder (VAE) to transfer the denoising process to the latent space.
-ControlNet \cite{zhang2023adding} and IP-Adapter \cite{mou2024t2i} aimed to enhance the control of the image generation process by fusing other information such as sketch, depth, and spatial palette.
-Versatile Diffusion (VD) \cite{xu2023versatile} facilitated the utilization of multimodal capabilities and demonstrated effectiveness in brain decoding studies.
-Leveraging the powerful generative model of VD and inspired by \cite{wang2024mindbridge} on cross-subject brain decoding, a Fourier-based cross-subject supervision approach is proposed to alleviate the scarcity of new individuals in real-world application scenarios.
+DMs show great potential in multiple applications \cite{blattmann2023stable, yang2023diffusion}.
+For instance, by leveraging prior knowledge from large-scale image-text pairs \cite{schuhmann2022laion}, DMs demonstrate a strong ability to synthesize high-quality images characterized by high semantic fidelity and resolution.
+To reduce computational cost, Rombach \textit{et al.} \cite{rombach2022high} employ a variational auto-encoder (VAE) to transfer the denoising process to the latent space.
+ControlNet \cite{zhang2023adding} aims to enhance the control of the image generation process by fusing other information such as sketch, depth and spatial palette.
+Versatile Diffusion \cite{xu2023versatile} supports the use of multimodal inputs and outputs.
+In this paper, we incorporate generative models into our few-shot framework for fMRI-to-image reconstruction.